jkmnt/falcon-url/README.md

 ## Query parameters

-You may get used to the Flask's `url_for` semantic of moving extra keywords in a query part of URL.
+You may get used to Flask's `url_for` semantic of moving extra keywords in a query part of the URL.
 It's a bad idea.
-You really should use `URL.with_query`.
+One shouldn't mix URL segments and parameters.

-If you have a lot of query parameters and want them to be type-safe, a recommended pattern is to wrap them in dataclass:
+If you have a lot of query parameters and want them to be type-safe, the recommended pattern is to use a dataclass:

 ```python
 @dataclass